LukasKuppers/Tracker-Webapp/Tracker-Server/Controllers/README.md

 }
 ```

 Where the role is the level of security the user has obtained.
-Only three roles exist: {unauthorized, user, admin}
+Only two roles exist: {user, admin}

 #### Response Codes:
 - **400** if the sessionID cookie doesn't exist, or is malformed
-- **401** and the user role `unauthorized` if the sessionID isn't valid
+- **401** if the sessionID isn't valid
 - **200** and the user role `user` or `admin` if the sessionID is valid

 ___